Kinsa

-Kinsa Inc. is a health technology company headquartered in San Francisco, California, United States.
-Kinsa helps individuals and communities stop the spread of infectious illness by building a communication network that connects more than a million users with a free app, email alerts, and a connected thermometer.
+Kinsa Inc. is a health technology company with a powerful and robust AI platform that provides predictive insights for pharmaceutical companies, retailers, illness product companies, public health agencies, hospital systems, and communities.
+Kinsa aims to stop the spread of infectious illness through a network of smart thermometers that power their Insights platform.

 History

 The company was founded by Inder Singh in March 2012.

 In 2014, Kinsa raised $9.6 million, led by the venture firm Kleiner Perkins, to be used for developing and testing its first medical thermometer, a thermometer that uses smartphone-connected sensors.

 Later in 2014, Kinsa received FDA 510(k) clearance for the smart thermometer.
 It began to be sold in Apple stores in December 2014. and was featured in an Apple commercial.

 In 2015 Kinsa launched another product, a BLE smart ear thermometer, which syncs with the app via Bluetooth.
 It uses the same health tracker app.

 In 2016, Kinsa launched its third product, a second smart ear thermometer, in partnership with Sesame Street Updates to the app for the new smart thermometer include the voice and image of Elmo who speaks to kids as they're taking their temperatures.